shane-tomlinson/node-font-face-generator/README.md

 Multiple urls can be defined for a single font.
 This is useful to define specific font files for different localeuage "roots".
 For example, latin based localeuages can be specified under the "latin" url, russian under "cyrillic", and greek under "greek".
-If multiple urls are defined, `extended` *must* be defined. `extended` is the default if a localeuage is not found in the `locale_to_url_keys` table.
+If multiple urls are defined, `default` *must* be defined. `default` is the default if a localeuage is not found in the `locale_to_url_keys` table.
 `locale_to_url_keys` is an object that holds a dictionary of locales to urls.
 For example:
 ```
 locale_to_url_keys = {